4W4I5/Semester-7-Notes/IA/Sessional 1 Prep/Sessional 1 Prep Notes.md

     - The infrastructure supporting technology operations must be robust, scalable, and secure.
 This includes servers, networks, databases, and software platforms.
     - As the organization grows, security solutions must evolve, requiring **upgrades** to outdated systems to prevent emerging threats.

-## Threats to Information Security

-### Threat Overview
+### Types of Threats:
 - A **threat** is any potential event or action that could harm an organization’s information systems, such as a hacker attempting to access sensitive data or a natural disaster disrupting operations.
 - Organizations must develop security policies and implement controls to mitigate these threats.
 Management plays a key role in recognizing and addressing potential risks.

-### Types of Threats:

 | **Threat Type**                             | **Description**                                                                                                                                                                                                                                                                                                                                                                |
 | ------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |